Gerald Harrison: Cricket career

 Harrison began his cricket at minor counties level for Devon in the 1905 Minor Counties Championship against Cornwall.
 He played minor counties cricket for Devon from 1905 to 1910, making 27 appearances.
 He made his debut in first-class cricket in 1912, playing for the Royal Navy against the British Army cricket team at Lord's; he played in the same fixture the following season and in 1914.
 He played for Hampshire as an amateur in 1914, making nine appearances in the 1914 County Championship, alongside matches against Cambridge University and the Marylebone Cricket Club, prior to the outbreak of the First World War leading a six-year hiatus in first-class cricket.
 Harrison scored 504 runs at an average of 26.52 during the 1914 season, with a highest score of 91 not out.

 Following the end of the war in November 1918, Harrison returned to play first-class cricket in 1919.
 His first post-war match came for the MCC against Yorkshire at Lord's.
 He returned to play for Hampshire in the 1919 County Championship, making six appearances, alongside a first-class match against the Australian Imperial Forces.
 For Hampshire against Gloucestershire he scored his only first-class century with a score of 111.
 Alongside playing for Hampshire in 1919, he made an additional appearance for the Royal Navy against the British Army, and played for a combined Army and Navy cricket team against a Demobilised Officers cricket team, and for the South of England against the Australian Imperial Forces.
 In 1920, he made three first-class appearances in services cricket, playing for the Royal Navy against Cambridge University and the British Army, in addition to playing for the Combined Services cricket team against the Gentlemen of England.
 Four further appearances for Hampshire came in the 1920 County Championship, which marked the end of his first-class career.
 In 22 first-class matches for Hampshire, he scored 991 runs at an average of 28.31.

 With respect to the role of the Royal Navy in spreading cricket around the world, Harrison was of the opinion that it was a global pioneer of cricket.

 Personal life and death

 Harrison married Katherine Robertson on 7 March 1918.
-He died suddenly at Spital House in Blyth on 10 August 1943.
+He died suddenly at Spital House in Blyth, Nottinghamshire on 10 August 1943.
 A memorial plaque was later erected at St Ann's Church, HMNB Portsmouth, and reads: